dotnet/csharplang/proposals/lambda-method-group-defaults.md

 }

 delegate int Del(int a = 1);

-// Open question; default parameter value in Delegate type does not match,
-// but could do implicit conversion
-Del del = (int x = 100) => x;
+Del del = (int x = 100) => x; // Error: Default parameter does not match, so no conversion can be performed

-// Allowed, because default parameter value in lambda matches default parameter value in delegate Del del1 = (int x = 1) => x;
+Del del1 = (int x = 1) => x; // Allowed, because default parameter value in lambda matches default parameter value in delegate

-Del del2 = D;
-// This behavior does not change and compiles as before as per the method group conversion rules
+Del del2 = D; // This behavior does not change and compiles as before as per the method group conversion rules

 var d = D;
-// d is inferred as internal delegate int <>F{00000001}(int arg0 = 1);
+// d is inferred as internal delegate int a'(int arg0 = 1);

-Del del3 = d;
-// Not allowed.
+Del del3 = d; // Not allowed.
 Cannot convert internal delegate type to Del.
               // Note that there is no change here from previous behavior, when d would be inferred
               // to be Action<int> since Action<int> also cannot be converted to a named delegate type.
 ```

-There is still an open question around how we want to handle certain cases of delegate re-assignment; this is addressed in the [Open Questions](#open-questions) section.

-## Compatibility With Existing Method Group Conversions

 Since lambdas and method groups with default parameter values are typed as anonymous delegates, the
 method group conversion rules as described in [§10.8](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/language-specification/conversions#108-method-group-conversions)